 Correspondence to: Mr M. A West, University of Southampton, Academic Unit of Cancer Sciences, South Academic Block, Tremona Road, Southampton SO16 6YD, UK (e-mail: m.west@soton.ac.uk)

-Presented to a conference of the Association of Surgeons of Great Britain and Ireland, ??, UK, May 2014
+Presented to a conference of the Association of Surgeons of Great Britain and Ireland, Harrogate, UK, May 2014

 Background: In single-centre studies, postoperative complications are associated with reduced fitness.
 This study explored the relationship between cardiorespiratory fitness variables derived by cardiopulmonary exercise testing (CPET) and in-hospital morbidity after major elective colorectal surgery.